oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

-                        running only a part of the workflow, since temp() would lead to deletion of probably needed files by other parts of the workflow. (default: False) --keep-remote         Keep local copies of remote input files. (default:
+                        running only a part of the workflow, since temp() would lead to deletion of probably needed files by other parts of the workflow. (default: False) --all-temp            Mark all output files as temp files.
+This can be useful for CI testing, in order to save space.
+                        (default: False)
+  --keep-remote         Keep local copies of remote input files. (default:
                         False)
   --keep-target-files   Do not adjust the paths of given target files relative